 Scour Reddit or the internet and you’ll definitely pick up some tips from the attendees who’ve been doing this for awhile.
 Here are some tips to think about before you get to Vegas:

 - Book sessions ASAP with the mobile app.
-AWS has released the mobile app, where you can and should book sessions as soon as you can, because many of the popular ones will fill up in advance.
-Download the app now via Google Play or the Apple App Store.
+AWS will release a mobile app for the 2023 event.
+Book sessions as soon as you can, because many of the popular ones will fill up in advance.

 - Meet people, meet people, meet people!
 These events are great for formal and informal networking.
 Introduce yourself, wear some fun swag, and even schedule meetings in advance with colleagues, friends or clients that you know will be there.
 With the event so spread out, it’s impossible to just “bump into” someone you’re looking for.

 - Plan for packed shuttle buses.
 AWS does run shuttle buses, but at particularly busy times like mid-morning or for major keynotes.
 That’s why your comfortable shoes are key.

 - Explore Vegas.
 Yes, the cloud is everywhere, but Vegas itself it worth experiencing IRL.
 Book a special restaurant or check out one of the many excellent art museums for yourself.

 We suspect that re:Invent 2023 will have options for both in-person and online.
 We love this because it lets YOU decide.
 Subscribe for updates.
 As for us, we'll be sure to update this article.

 What is Splunk?